pedrooct/ServerStressTester/README.md

 # ServerStressTester
-This was built in python , and is a script and uses argv parameters
+This was built in python , and is a script and uses argv parameters.
+The ideia is to allow you to test rest api calls easy and with some informations , like time , positive responses , etc ...

 ## How to use it